Frequently Asked Questions about DXplain

 4. How do I enter clinical findings?

 DXplain will accept a wide variety of clinical data, including demographics, patient history information (symptoms), physical exam findings, laboratory test results and a variety of specialized tests such as radiological, echo, ECG and endoscopy findings.
-Just type one or more findings into the textbox, separated by a comma or a semi-colon and click Submit.
-You do not need to have any specialized training to use DXplain.
-There are useful HINTs on each screen.
+Just type the first few letters of a finding into the textbox.
+The program will display a list of choices from which to choose.
+Click on the finding you want to select it.
+You do not need to have any specialized training to use DXplain, though we assume you are familiar with standard medical terminology.

 5. What if I can't think of a DXplain finding or use the wrong word?

 No problem.
-DXplain has extensive synonym matching capabilities, and is also forgiving of misspellings.
+DXplain has an extensive list of synonyms so it is likely you will be able to choose the finding you want.
 DXplain may suggest more or less specific findings as options to the finding you enter.

 6. Can DXplain help me select clinical findings to enter?

-After you have entered your initial findings and produced a list of diagnoses, at each point in the case analysis mode, DXplain will offer a set of findings, which you can select as being present, absent, or unknown.
+After you have entered your initial finding(s) and DXplain has displayed a list of diseases, the program will offer a set of findings, which you can select as being present, absent, or unknown.
 These findings are selected on the basis of being potentially useful in refining the differential diagnosis.

 7. What if one or two findings are very important to my case, and the others are less important?

 DXplain offers a 'Focus' feature.
-After entering your case findings, click the checkboxes of the crucial finding(s) and then click on the Focus button.
+After entering your case findings, click the ĎFocusí radio button in the Case Findings window.
+Then click on the crucial finding(s) below.
 DXplain will present only those diseases in which the FOCUSed finding(s) are known to occur.